Cyber-Ghost-2008/HSFDL/Readme.md

                      python3 dl.py

-5. If not working, try
+5. If not working, try this;

                      python dl.py